Garnet Bailey: Death and legacy

-Bailey died when the plane in which he was traveling, United Airlines Flight 175, was hijacked and deliberately crashed into the South Tower of the World Trade Center in New York City during the September 11 attacks.
-Bailey and amateur scout Mark Bavis were traveling from Boston to Los Angeles when the flight was hijacked.
-They had been in Manchester visiting the Los Angeles Kings' AHL affiliate, the Monarchs.
+Bailey died when the plane in which he was travelling, United Airlines Flight 175, was hijacked and deliberately crashed into the South Tower of the World Trade Center in New York City during the September 11 attacks.
+Bailey and amateur scout Mark Bavis were travelling from Boston to Los Angeles when the flight was hijacked.
+They had been in Manchester, New Hampshire visiting the Los Angeles Kings' AHL affiliate, the Manchester Monarchs.
+Neither of their remains were ever recovered.

 Bailey and Bavis are mentioned in the Boston-based Dropkick Murphys song "Your Spirit's Alive."
-Denis Leary wore a Bailey memorial T-shirt as the character Tommy Gavin in the season 1 episode "Immortal" and the fourth-season episode "Pussified" in the TV series Rescue Me.
+Denis Leary wore a Bailey memorial T-shirt as the character Tommy Gavin in the season 1 episode "Immortal" and the fourth-season episode "Pussified" of the TV series Rescue Me.
 In his memory, the Los Angeles Kings named their new mascot "Bailey".

 Bailey's family founded the Ace Bailey Children's Foundation in his memory.
 The foundation raises funds to benefit hospitalized children, infants and their families.

 At the National September 11 Memorial, Bailey and Bavis are memorialized at the South Pool, on Panel S-3.
-On October 14, 2012, the Kings brought the Stanley Cup to the memorial and placed it on panels featuring Bailey and Bavis's names so that the families of Bailey and Bavis could "[have] their day with the Stanley Cup".
-The Kings' general manager Dean Lombardi was also in attendance.
+On October 14, 2012, the Kings brought the Stanley Cup, which the team had just won in June, to the memorial and placed it on panels featuring Bailey and Bavis's names so that the families of Bailey and Bavis could "[have] their day with the Stanley Cup", continuing a hockey tradition whereby players and personnel of the reigning Cup champion team each get a personal day with the trophy.

+In 2023 he was named one of the top 100 Bruins players of all time.